symfony/symfony-docs/frontend/encore/custom-loaders-plugins.rst

     ;

-Since the loader config accepts any valid Webpack rules object, you can pass any additional information your need for the loader
+Since the loader config accepts any valid Webpack rules object, you can pass any additional information that you need for the loader:

 .. code-block:: javascript